The Importance of an Alumni Program for Those in Recovery

 - Opioid replacement therapy using methadone or suboxone

-- Recovery Support Services such as counselling and group therapy
+- Recovery Support Services such as counseling and group therapy

 - Mutual help, such as Narcotic Anonymous and 12 Step Programs